Gamer Guides

 The 20 best games on PS Plus Extra and Premium right now

-Published on: 23-06-2022
+Published on: 15-01-2024

-1. Assassin’s Creed Valhalla
+19. Assassin's Creed Odyssey

 A screenshot of Control in which Jesse Faden has her back towards the camera and is standing in front of a red glowing gate

-2. Control: Ultimate Edition
+16. Control: Ultimate Edition

 Have you ever encountered something unexplainable and weird?
 Chances are that it was caused by an Object of Power, or that you experienced an Altered World Event.
-In Control, paranormal events like these are studied by the FBC - a secret organisation housed in a building that is constantly shapeshifting.
+In Control, paranormal events like these are studied by the FBC - a secret organization housed in a building that is constantly shapeshifting.

 If that sounds like the perfect amount of “wtf” to you, then Control is your game.
 You play as Jesse Faden, who tracks down the FBC to confront their boss, only to find them dead by suicide and a note saying that you are their new boss.
 Things go from freaky to freakier, as bodies start to float and people are being terrorized by creepy mumbling entities called the Hiss.